nhlshstr/holbertonschool-zero_day/0x03-git/README.md

 # GIT

-THis folder is dedicated to learning the basics of git.
+This folder is dedicated to learning the basics of git.
+This is an edit for th 4th project.